 Daiwa Black Widow Deadbait

-When it comes to bait rods for pike fishing with baitfish, the Daiwa Black Widow Deadbait Rod is the ultimate weapon when it comes to float fishing or ledgering for giant pike.
+When it comes to rods for pike fishing with baitfish, the Daiwa Black Widow Deadbait Rod is the ultimate weapon when it comes to float fishing or ledgering for giant pike.

 With its length of 11′ and a test curve of 3lb, it makes it super easy to chuck out heavy baitfish or 3-4oz weights, while simultaneously possessing a very light weight.
 So, it’s an amazing feeling you get when fighting a big and angry fish on this rod!